Feasibility checks

 Read-only applications require special handling only if you are using ZDM Proxy versions older than 2.1.0.

-If you have an existing ZDM Proxy deployment, you can check which version you are running as explained here.
-To find out how to upgrade an existing ZDM Proxy deployment, please see here.
+If you have an existing ZDM Proxy deployment, you can check your ZDM Proxy version.

 Versions older than 2.1.0